• Hello from T

 Compared to other industry sectors, the renewable energy sector is

 relatively young in its stage of maturity.
-Consequently, risk control could be overlooked

-and underinvested.
 However, this is precisely where potential vulnerabilities lie.
 If you control to prevent substantial losses in the first place.
 This includes practices like defensive driving, safety training, emergency action plans, hazard prevention, equipment inspection, and maintenance.

 Risk Retention & Transfer